softwaremill/elasticmq/README.md

 If the message isn't deleted during that time, it will be again available for delivery.
 Moreover, queues and messages can be configured to always deliver messages with a delay.

-The focus in ElasticMQ is to make sure that the messages are delivered, and that no message is lost.
+The focus in SQS (and ElasticMQ) is to make sure that the messages are delivered.
 It may happen, however, that a message is delivered twice (if, for example, a client dies after receiving a message and processing it, but before deleting).
 That's why clients of ElasticMQ (and Amazon SQS) should be idempotent.

-There are several message storage implementations.
-Messages can be stored entirely in-memory, providing a volatile but fast message queue.
-Operations on in-memory storage can be journaled on disk, providing message durability across server restarts/crashes.
-Alternatively, messages can be persisted in a database (MySQL, Postgres, H2, ...).

-ElasticMQ supports data replication across a cluster, thus providing a replicated/guaranteed message queue.
-Each node in the cluster can use any storage implementation.

 As ElasticMQ implements a subset of the [SQS](http://aws.amazon.com/sqs/) query (REST) interface, it is a great SQS alternative both for testing purposes (ElasticMQ is easily embeddable) and for creating systems which work both within and outside of the Amazon infrastructure.

 The future will most probably bring even more exciting features :).